renesas-rz/meta-renesas-ai/meta-tensorflow/README.md

 **https://www.tensorflow.org/**

-This Yocto/OpenEmbedded meta-layer provides TensorFlow support for the RZ/G1 family of System on Chips.
+This Yocto/OpenEmbedded meta-layer provides TensorFlow support for the RZ/G1 and RZ/G2 families of System on Chips.

 In order to add TensorFlow support to your project, make sure *tensorflow* is